2025–26 FA Cup: Second round

-The 40 winners from the first round will play in the second round.
-Sixth tier sides Buxton and Macclesfield from National League North, Chelmsford City, Slough Town and Weston-super-Mare from National League South were the lowest-ranked teams in the draw, which was made on 3 November 2025 by Joleon Lescott and Steve Sidwell.
-The draw was broadcast on TNT Sports 1 and Discovery+ in the UK, and took place at The Lamb Ground, Tamworth, prior to the first round tie between Tamworth and Leyton Orient.
+The 40 winners from the first round played in the second round.
+Sixth tier sides Buxton and Macclesfield from National League North, Chelmsford City, Slough Town and Weston-super-Mare from National League South were the lowest-ranked teams in the draw.

+The draw was made on 3 November 2025 by Joleon Lescott and Steve Sidwell, and took place at The Lamb Ground, Tamworth, prior to the first round tie between Tamworth and Leyton Orient.